senzhaocode/FuSViz_docs/docs/Input.md

 ```

 * **SV_standard.pl** supports a merging of DNA SVs from four callers currently.
 As VCF output fields of callers with different versions may be somewhat variable, we recommend users run SV calls using the following version: *Manta* (>= v1.6.0), *svaba* (>= 1.1.0), *Delly* (>= v0.8.7) and *lumpy* (>= v0.3.1).
 VCF file in compressed format (i.e. vcf.gz) is acceptable.
-* `Final_DNA_SVs.txt` in *output_dna_dir* directory is an example of DNA SV input file for FuSViz.
+* `Final_DNA_SVs.txt` in *output_dna_dir* directory is an example of DNA SV input file for *FuSViz*.
 In general, breakpoint is annotated with a gene symbol if it falls in a genic region, otherwise it is annotated as **'\*'**.
 If more than two gene annotations are available, a few prioritization rules are applied:
 	* Protein coding genes are always prioritised (non- 'ORF' gene is chosen when a 'ORF' gene is present).
 	* miRNA and lincRNA are prioritised if no protein coding gene annotations are available.
 	* When gene nomenclature is not available, **ENSEMBL** gene_id is used for denotation.